 On your iPhone, select ettings > iCloud, then tap Storage & Backup.

 In Mac, go to Apple menu > System Preferences, click iCloud, then click Manage.

 In your Windows computer: Windows 8.1: Go to the Start screen and click the down arrow in the lower-left corner.
 Click the iCloud app, then click Manage.

 Windows 8: Go to the Start screen and click the iCloud tile, then click Manage.

 Windows 7: Choose Start menu > All Programs > iCloud > iCloud, then click Manage.

 So, with the above introduction, we believe it will be easy and clear to find iPhone backup location on Windows and Mac.
 But you can'd read your iTunes and iCloud backup files.
-In order to solve this problem, dr.fone - Recover (iOS) can perfectly help you to view your iTunes and iCloud backup files for free.
+In order to solve this problem, dr.fone - Data Recovery (iOS) can perfectly help you to view your iTunes and iCloud backup files for free.

 When you find your iTunes backup files on your computer, you will find you can't open it.
 This is because the iTunes backup is a SQLITE file.
-If you want to view your iTunes backup for free or selectively restore iTunes backup to your device, then you can try dr.fone - Recover (iOS).
+If you want to view your iTunes backup for free or selectively restore iTunes backup to your device, then you can try dr.fone - Data Recovery (iOS).
 This program allows you to view and selectively restore iTunes backup to your iPhone and iPad.
 What's more, the restore process won't overwrite your original iPhone data.